HT-2/electric-car-problem/README.md

 3. Enter the cost of travelling in the order of the city names entered in step 2 (with spaces in between).
 Do not enter space after the last cost of travelling value.
 4. The final output with the list of suggested stops wil be displayed.

 Pseudocode 2:

-maxCharge = max mileage that car gives per charge cityList = list of cities/nodes vertexCostList = Enter the list of costs if len(vertexCostList) != len(cityList) - 1:
+///maxCharge = max mileage that car gives per charge cityList = list of cities/nodes vertexCostList = Enter the list of costs if len(vertexCostList) != len(cityList) - 1:
 print("Error: The number of vertices/costs should be equal to number of nodes - 1") else: